BRuslanB/family-budget-app/README.md

 # Family Budget Tracker Application
-This is a Java-based application backed by a REST API and an Angular frontend, designed to help families track their expenses and manage their budget.
+This is a Java-based application backed by a REST API and an Angular frontend, designed to help families track their expenses and manage their income.

 Note: This Family Budget Tracker application is built for training and educational purposes only.
 It is not intended for commercial or production use.